MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/author-directly-authoring-a-management-pack-file-to-manage-projectors.md

 ```

  You can create additional **LanguagePack** elements, as necessary, for each additional language you require.
-The correct display string appears to the user based on the user’s locale.
+The correct display string appears to the user based on the user's locale.

  **Resources**